amata1219/KarisomeBlock/README.md

 Holding a temporary block in the main hand and pressing the F key while sneaking, blocks are continuously placed in the line of sight.
 At this time, blocks can be placed while guiding with the line of sight.
 Up to 64 blocks can be placed at once.
+It also highlights where the block will be placed next.

 ## Specification
 The karisome block cannot be moved by piston.